tutek1/DTLabs/06_AI-BeehaveSteering/lab06.md

 ### Preview
-I recommend for you to just run the project and experiment with different combinations of the steerings and their parameters.Here is a video showing all the steering behaviors, that are implemented in the template project:
+I recommend for you to just run the project and experiment with different combinations of the steerings and their parameters.
+Here is a video showing all the steering behaviors, that are implemented in the template project:

 <video id=tyLv_fO5OKY></video>